 "The first Trump administration sparked waves of public activism and aggressive media coverage.
 This time, not so much.
 Trump returns to office with far more radical ambitions than he had in 2016, and much more coherent plans for achieving them.
 If you’re against gutting environmental regulations, bulk-firing public servants, doing away with Obamacare or instituting mass deportations, public fury is a way to push back — or at least stiffen the spines of Democrats who might collaborate with the administration.
 The left will have to wait for actual presidential deeds to drive the backlash.
 For better or worse, those will happen soon enough.

-The Tracker is part of the Collection: Just Security’s Coverage of the Trump Administration’s Executive Actions.
-Invaluable links.
+Litigation Tracker: Legal Challenges to Trump Administrative Actions is part of Collection: Just Security’s Coverage of the Trump Administration’s Executive Actions (Just Security, 4-24-25) Invaluable links.

 The shame of Columbia University (Robert Reich, 3-21-25)